 What happens with Congregational Study/Action Issues (CSAIs) after the first General Assembly (GA)?

-- Official Comment Forms are available online in the fall to solicit feedback on congregational/district progress in the study /action process and on the related resource guide.
-These forms are due March 1 for the first two years of the process.
+- Congregations and districts have until March 1 for the first two years of the process to submit comments on their progress in the study /action process and on the related resource guide.
 Comments must reflect group opinions within congregations or districts rather than the opinions of just one person.

-- At the first GA following adoption, the Commission on Social Witness (CSW) conducts multiple workshops on the CSAI for congregations and districts to share best practices, address challenges, and identify opportunities for collaboration among congregations and districts and with outside groups.
-Forums may also be held that feature outside speakers on the issue.
+- At the first General Assembly (GA) following adoption, the Commission on Social Witness (CSW) conducts a workshop on the CSAI for congregations and districts to share best practices, address challenges, and identify opportunities for collaboration among congregations and districts and with outside groups.
+The CSW might also hold forums that feature outside speakers on the issue.

 - In the third year, proposed CSAIs on new topics are again invited following the outlined procedure.

-- At the second GA following adoption, the CSW conducts additional workshops similar to those of the previous GA, but emphasizing progress made since then in study, action and collaboration.
+- At the second GA following adoption, the CSW conducts additional workshops similar to those of the previous GA, but emphasizing progress made in study, action and collaboration.

 - For a draft SOC to be placed on the Final Agenda of the next GA, at least 25% of all certified congregations must participate in the ballot vote concerning the draft Statement of Conscience, with most of those votes favoring such placement.
 If this happens, the CSW will revise the draft SOC, taking into consideration the comments received, and place it on the Final Agenda.